NASES-Slovakia/principles_and_standards/README.md

 - **Organization Architecture**: Standards for task management and resource allocation.
 - **Security Architecture**: Principles for incorporating security by design.
 - **Technology Architecture**: Standards for cloud deployment, containerization, and virtualization technologies.
+- **DevSecOps**: Guidelines for integrating security into development and operations, including automation and CI/CD security controls.

 Each category contains detailed Markdown documents with specific guidelines and examples in both Slovak and English.